 In the same manner, this study explored the predictive power of floral resources in determining the spatial structure of sunbird species at Ngel Nyaki.
 This was possible because floral resources form the main dietary component of sunbirds and are utilized by all sunbird species.
 Furthermore, studies have shown that vegetation structure is the most proximate factor that determines the spatial distribution of species; in addition bird diversity in any habitat is mainly determined by vegetation structure which is further enhanced by the plant species composition (Nsor and Chapman, 2013; Tela et al, 2021).

 The main goal of this study was to underscore the importance of resource availability and sunbird abundance and diversity.
-The study had the following objectives; (1) Develop a comprehensive check-list of sunbird species at Ngel Nyaki forest.
+The study had the following objectives; (1) Develop a comprehensive checklist of sunbird species at Ngel Nyaki forest.
 (2) Determine the relative contribution of focal tree species in the distribution of sunbird species in the two habitat types.

 (3) Determine the local distribution and abundance status of sunbird species at Ngel Nyaki forest relative to their regional or national distribution status.